Contact Us

 To achieve satisfactory results, the camera must be color calibrated.
 Furthermore, it is advised not to run the calibration with ultra sharp cameras as this can lead to the moiré effect.

 On the left side of the window, you see the representation of the screen.
 You must move the four squares with the numbers to match the corresponding color refs.
-Down at Reference Camer pleas select the Studi Camera you want to use for Color Correction.
+Down at Reference Camera, please select the Studio Camera you want to use for Color Correction.

 After selecting the camera, you should see the output signal on the right-hand side.
 Your camera should point at a right angle to your LED screen and the four-color refs should be visible.
 You must move the four squares with the numbers to match the corresponding color refs here as well.

-You can either use it for the entire LED screen or just for inner frustum.
+You can either use it for the entire LED screen or just for the inner frustum.

 If you want to use it for the entire screen, you are already done.